makerdao/dss-emergency-spells/README.md

 case where the system naturally achieves the same final state as the spell being scheduled, in which it would be also returned `true`.

-In other words, if `done() == true`, it means that the actions performed by the spell is not applicable.
+In other words, if `done() == true`, it means that the actions performed by the spell are not applicable.

 [spell-done]: https://github.com/makerdao/dss-exec-lib/blob/69b658f35d8618272cd139dfc18c5713caf6b96b/src/DssExec.sol#L43